GrytsenkoAndrey/test-panda-team.local/README.md

 ## Test and PINT

 When you are into the container (```make app-bash```) you can check code quality ```./vendor/bin/pint app``` and run tests ```php artisan config:clear && php artisan test```

+## Variants

+There are two variants
+- API
+- web page parsing

+first one is better but it requires some organization; second one doesn't require organization but it is not a good solution (because of possible web page markup changes)